jackson-1ark/rblogdown/content/english/Literature/Processing-and-utilization-of-wheat.md

  * [Predicting wheat gluten concentrations in potato starch using GPR and SVM models built by terahertz time-domain spectroscopy](https://doi.org/10.1016/j.foodchem.2023.137235)
  * [Inhibition of Glial Activation and Subsequent Reduction in White Matter Damage through Supplementation with a Combined Extract of Wheat Bran, Citrus Peel, and Jujube in a Rat Model of Vascular Dementia](https://doi.org/10.3390/cimb46020096)
  * [Phylogenetic and functional analyses of N(6)-methyladenosine RNA methylation factors in the wheat scab fungus Fusarium graminearum](https://doi.org/10.1128/msphere.00552-23)
- * [Identification and investigation of barley powdery mildew (Blumeria graminis f. sp. tritici) infection in winter wheat with conventional stress reactions and non-invasive biophoton emission parameters](
  * [Combined Strategy Using High Hydrostatic Pressure, Temperature and Enzymatic Hydrolysis for Development of Fibre-Rich Ingredients from Oat and Wheat By-Products](https://doi.org/10.3390/foods13030378)
  * [Nitrogen Removal from Landfill Leachate Using Biochar Derived from Wheat Straw](https://doi.org/10.3390/ma17040928)
  * [Maiorca wheat malt: A comprehensive analysis of physicochemical properties, volatile compounds, and sensory evaluation in brewing process and final product quality](https://doi.org/10.1016/j.foodchem.2023.137517)